 What fees can letting agents charge?

 Letting agents cannot charge you anything just to register with them, or to show you a list of their properties.
-From 1 June 2019, many of the fees that letting agents charged were banned by the Tenants Fees Act.
+Many of the fees that letting agents charged were banned by the Tenants Fees Act.